-Characteristics commonly used to evaluate the housing supply and the potential need for rehabilitation include the age of housing stock, the number of vacant/abandoned units, and the risk of lead-based paint.
-While the majority of the City's occupied housing units (71.9 percent) were built prior to 1980 and are now over 40 years old, which generally due to the age of the property it would be a candidate ready for maintenance and repair.
-However, the tight rental market resulted in numerous apartment upgrades by investors, leading to a supply of housing units that are generally in good condition.
+Characteristics commonly used to evaluate the housing supply7 and the potential need for rehabilitation are the age of housing stock, the number of vacant/abandoned units, and the risk of lead-based paint.
+While the majority of the City's occupied housing units (71.9 percent) were built prior to 1980 and are now over 40 years old, signifying the potential need for maintenance and repair, the tight rental market resulted in numerous apartment upgrades by investors, leading to a supply of housing units that are generally in good condition.